 And so on.

-Let us ask: In how many of those outcomes will there be, for example, exactly 3 Yes's?
+Let us ask: In how many of those outcomes will there be, for example, exactly 3 H's?

-Similarly, the number of outcomes with exactly 1 Yes will be 4C1; the number with 2 will be 4C2; while the number with no Yes's -- that is, all No's -- will be 4C0.
+Similarly, the number of outcomes with exactly 1 H will be 4C1; the number with 2 will be 4C2; while the number with no H's -- that is, all T's -- will be 4C0.

 4C0 + 4C1 + 4C2 + 4C3 + 4C4.

-That distribution of outcomes which consists of the sum of all possible combinations, is called a binomial distribution.
-It is called that because, as we will see in the next topic, the combinatorial numbers are also the binomial coefficients.
+When there is one of two possibilities, the distribution of outcomes—the number of successes in n tries—is called a binomial distribution.
+It is called that because, as we will see in the next topic, the combinatorial numbers are the binomial coefficients.

 25 = 32.